msdauris/aem-devops/questions/# Question ID: q001.md

 [Platform Basics/Authoring/Development/Maintenance]

 ## Question
-What tool must be used to run the offline compaction
+What tool must be used to run the offline compaction?

 ## Options
 A) oak-run jar